openshift-labs/learn-katacoda/introduction/developing-with-odo/07-making-changes-to-source-code.md

-First we start the `odo` tool to watch our changes
+First we start the `odo` tool to watch for changes on the file system

 `odo watch &`{{execute}}